-Kitty Wells was the first female country superstar, and for many years, the only consistent female hit-maker.
+Kitty Wells was the first female ordering viagra to canada country superstar, and for many years, the only consistent female hit-maker.

 She also started a long tradition of controversial female records being banned at country radio.
 Her answer song to “The Wild Side of Life” spent six weeks at #1 in 1952, and her name would forever be associated with “It Wasn’t God Who Made Honky Tonk Angels.”
 Indeed, the record made such a big impact that many don’t even know it was an answer song in the first place.

 Her other big classic was “Making Believe”, which spent an astonishing 15 weeks at #2 in 1955.

 Wells’ trailblazing career landed her at #9 on Country Universe’s 100 Greatest Women feature back in 2007.
 You can read her entry here.

 One of the great crooners of the post-war era, Red Foley helped build a crucial bridge between the country music of the mountains and the Nashville Sound of the sixties.

 Born Clyde Foley in 1910, his hair color earned him the nickname Red.
 His professional career was launched by a talent show win at age 17.
 As a freshman in college, he was discovered by a talent scout and invited to join the house band of the National Barn Dance.
 He released his first recordings in the mid-thirties, and by the end of that decade, he was the first country artist to host a nationally broadcast radio show, which he co-hosted with Red Skelton.
 During this period, Foley wrote “Ol’ Shep”, which would be recorded by many major artists, including Elvis Presley and Hank Snow.